Good news: there are Sonos Black Friday and Cyber Monday deals for 2020 and they're still live across the weekend and into Cyber Monday.

 Sonos remains one of the best wireless multi-room speaker options on the market.
-The brand that kick-started the whole-home audio category now has a whole range of products, and recently added the Sonos Arc, a Dolby Atmos soundbar, alongside the launch of its S2 software.
+The brand that kick-started the multi-room music category now has a whole range of products, and recently added the Sonos Arc, a Dolby Atmos soundbar, and launched its S2 software.

-Below we've rounded-up the differences between the various Sonos devices so you can make an informed buying decision, and you'll find the lowest price on each product from our trusted retailers for good measure.
+Below we've outlined the differences between the various Sonos devices so you can make an informed buying decision, and found the lowest price on every Sonos product from our selection of trusted retailers.
+And we'll be keeping this page updated as the Black Friday sales continue into Cyber Monday.

 One of the newest Sonos speakers is also the first Sonos speaker that's portable and has Bluetooth.
 Thankfully, the company has still managed to deliver good quality sound, with an open delivery that goes nice and loud.
-Thanks to the battery and new wireless connection option, for the Sonos fan who’s been longing for a do-it-all speaker that’s as at home in a garden as it is in a bedroom, the Sonos Move is pretty much ideal.
+Thanks to the battery and new wireless connection option, the Sonos Move is pretty much ideal for anyone who's been waiting for a more versatile Sonos speaker.
 It is on the expensive side, putting it up against some stronger sonic competition, and surprisingly chunky for a portable speaker, but otherwise the Move is a fine option.

 Sonos One SL